The Brothers Solomon

 The Brothers Solomon is a 2007 American surrealist comedy film directed by Bob Odenkirk and written by Will Forte.
 It features Will Arnett and Forte as the titular brothers, who set out to find romantic partners so they can give their comatose father (Lee Majors) a grandchild.
 Chi McBride, Kristen Wiig, and Malin Åkerman also star in supporting roles.

-The film was released in the United States on September 7, 2007, distributed by TriStar Pictures.
+The film was theatrically released on September 7, 2007 in the United States by Screen Gems.
+However, on the home media release, it was released by TriStar Pictures.
 It received negative reviews from critics and was a box-office bomb, grossing $1 million worldwide with a $10 million budget.

 Plot

 Brothers John Solomon and Dean Solomon have bad luck with women, due largely to their sheltered upbringing.
 They were raised by their single father, Ed, at an isolated research facility in the Arctic, and did not move to civilization until they were grown men.
 Despite their social limitations, the brothers are generally good-natured, if naïve, and consider their father the most important person in their life, as they even followed in his footsteps with their geology career.
 However, their lives are thrown into turmoil when Ed falls into a coma.

 The brothers decide that they may be able to get him to wake up by giving him a grandson, the one thing he has always wanted.
 To make this a reality, the brothers immediately set out to find a woman who can give them a baby.
 The brothers have disastrous results in their initial attempts.
 John proposes marriage to a woman on the first date and when Dean finds a woman who is willing to have a child for them, she is hit by a bus and killed.
 To keep a better eye on their father, they move him into their home.
 John is able to use this as an opportunity to talk to his neighbor, Tara, who agrees to watch over their father when they leave the apartment.